MobileEmergencyCommunicationsProject/mecp/README.md

 mecp
 ====

-The Mobile Emergency Communications Project is about group communication using mobile phones.
-It is a suite of free, open source applicatinons.
+The Mobile Emergency Communications Project is a collection of free, open source applications for communicating under unusual circumstances.